cbalantic/Birding-GOT/README.md

 The app is hosted for free on shinyapps.io, so if you can't access it, this means I've run out of my free server time for the month.

+ETA in 2020: This app is no longer maintained!
+Some things changed with one of the package dependencies, and after how bad season 8 was I will not bother maintaining this app out of disappointed spite.